Actively Recruiting

 • Recent fracture or acute musculoskeletal injury preventing exercise

-• Cognitive or major sensory deficits interfering with research activities
+• Cognitive or major sensory deficits that interfere with research participation

 • Pregnancy